EternityForest/Acorns/README.md

 Define this function, it takes a string and a length.
 If you have that object, push it to the stack and return 1, otherwise return 0.
 The system will handle all caching.

+### sq_throwerror_f
+Exactly like sq_throwerror, but takes a string defined with the F macro to save space.